Want to learn new ways to make extra money?

 Beneficiary information – how your account will be handled should you pass away.

-Once you have your account opened, the next step is to fund your account and start investing!
+Once you have your traditional IRA opened, the next step is to fund your account and start investing!
 There are tons of resources out there to help you learn the ropes, but this article may be a good starting point.

 Other resources that might help: